Azure-Samples/azure-search-power-skills/Vision/AutoMLVisionClassifier/README.md

 [container_registry_name.azurecr.io/vision_classifier:[your_tag]
 ```

-Upon starting you will see a few messages, these can be ignored at startup.
+Upon container startup you will see a few messages, these can be ignored.
 See below:

 ```bash
 Failure while loading azureml_run_type_providers.
 Failed to load entrypoint automl = azureml.train.automl.run:AutoMLRun._from_run_dto with exception cannot import name 'RunType' from 'azureml.automl.core._run.types' (/usr/local/lib/python3.7/site-packages/azureml/automl/core/_run/types.py).
 /usr/local/lib/python3.7/site-packages/torch/cuda/__init__.py:52: UserWarning: CUDA initialization: Found no NVIDIA driver on your system.
 Please check that you have an NVIDIA GPU and installed a driver from http://www.nvidia.com/Download/index.aspx (Triggered internally at  /pytorch/c10/cuda/CUDAFunctions.cpp:100.)
 ```

+At the time of writing it is not clear why the entrypoint error occurs, once the model has fully loaded though inference
+works as expected and the error does not appear again.
+The CUDA error pertains GPU inference which is not required for
+this PowerSkill.

-You should also see the following:
+You should also see the following, indicating that the server is up and running and ready to receive requests in port
+5000:

 ```bash
 INFO:uvicorn.error:Uvicorn running on http://0.0.0.0:5000 (Press CTRL+C to quit)